-- · What did you learn from this activity? - Why is it important to consider power dynamics when trying to implement the principles? - Now that you have focused on trying to understand power, what new insights do you have on how you can achieve change in your issue/programme?
+- · What did you learn from this activity? - · Why is it important to consider power dynamics when trying to implement the principles? - · Now that you have focused on trying to understand power, what new insights do you have on how you can achieve change in your issue/programme?
 What new strategies or ways of working would you adopt?

-You can find more ideas and support how to organise learning two excellent
+You can find more ideas and support (including the cartoons of the handout) on how to organise learning activities on power and change through these two excellent resources: